-Undergraduate students should declare a plan by the time they have earned/ transferred 60 credits.
-This is most important for students receiving state aid; visit our Financial Aid website for detailed information.
-For students pursuing their second bachelor's degree, the Second Bachelor Degree-Area of Concentration form is required.
-The form can be found in the Office of Academic Standards & Evaluation in Shuster Hall 280.
+Undergraduate students must declare a plan by the time they have earned/ transferred 60 credits.
+This is most important for students receiving financial aid; visit our Financial Aid website for detailed information.
 For Graduate students, the form can be obtained in our online forms section of our website.
 The form must be completed and signed by the current and new Program Advisor before returning to the Office of Graduate Studies located in Shuster 279.
 All completed forms must have all required signatures for processing.

 iDeclare is the online Declaration of Academic Plan and/or Sub Plan workflow.
 This process allows students to initiate a request to declare or change their major and/ or minor online.
-In addition, this process will arrange for the submitted request to be reviewed by the appropriate departmental officials for approval and processing.
-Visit our iDeclare page for instructions on how to initiate an iDeclare request.
+Requests submitted onlined are reviewed by the appropriate departmental officials for approval and processing.
+Click here for instructions on how to initiate an iDeclare request.

-Once the request has been submitted for approval, students can login to iDeclare and click the “Status” option in the menu or check their Lehman College email for confirmation and alerts regarding their requests.
+Students can also check the status of a submitted request by logging onto iDeclare and click the “Status” option in the menu or check their Lehman College email for confirmation and alerts regarding their requests.

-Students must visit Shuster Hall 102 to initiate a change of name and provide two (2) types of appropriate documentation.
-One type of legal documentation must be either a marriage certificate, passport, annulment/divorce decree, court order, social security card, birth certificate or the Certificate of Naturalization.
-The second must be a Photo ID.
+Students must visit Shuster Hall 102 to initiate a change of name using the Personal Data Change Request Form and by providing two (2) types of appropriate legal documentation.
+One type of legal documentation must be either a Marriage Certificate, Passport, Annulment/Divorce Decree, Court Order, Social Security Card, Birth Certificate or the Certificate of Naturalization.
+The second must be a government issued Photo ID.
 Photocopies will not be accepted.